View Document Text

 evaluate potential securities and their suitability.

-The Adviser may also furnish advice to clients on matters not involving
+The Advisor may also furnish advice to clients on matters not involving

 securities such as retirement planning, life insurance and variable annuities,